-- (1) On 12 June 2002 the Council authorised the Commission to open negotiations for Economic Partnership Agreements with the ACP countries. - (2) The negotiations have been concluded and the Economic Partnership Agreement between the West African States (the Republic of Benin, Burkina Faso, the Republic of Cape Verde, the Republic of Côte d'Ivoire, the Republic of Gambia, the Republic of Ghana, the Republic of Guinea, the Republic of Guinea-Bissau, the Republic of Liberia, the Islamic Republic of Mauritania, the Republic of Mali, the Republic of Niger, the Federal Republic of Nigeria, the Republic of Senegal, the Republic of Sierra Leone and the Togolese Republic), the Economic Community of West African States (ECOWAS) and the West African Economic and Monetary Union (UEMOA), of the one part, and the European Union and its Member States, of the other part, (hereinafter referred to as the 'EPA') was initialled on 30 June 2014. - (3) In accordance with Council Decision No [..] of [..]2, the Economic Partnership Agreement between the European Union and its Member States, of the one part, and the West African States, ECOWAS and the UEMOA, of the other part was signed on [..] subject to its conclusion at a later date. - (4) The EPA has been provisionally applied since [..] pending its entry into force. - (5) Economic Partnership Agreements with ACP countries are necessary in order to implement the European Union's trade and development cooperation policy with the ACP countries. - (6) The Agreement should be approved on behalf of the European Union, 1 OJ C [...], [...], p. [...].
+- (1) On 12 June 2002 the Council authorised the Commission to open negotiations for Economic Partnership Agreements with the ACP countries. - (2) The negotiations have been concluded and the Economic Partnership Agreement between the West African States (the Republic of Benin, Burkina Faso, the Republic of Cape Verde, the Republic of Côte d'Ivoire, the Republic of Gambia, the Republic of Ghana, the Republic of Guinea, the Republic of Guinea-Bissau, the Republic of Liberia, the Islamic Republic of Mauritania, the Republic of Mali, the Republic of Niger, the Federal Republic of Nigeria, the Republic of Senegal, the Republic of Sierra Leone and the Togolese Republic), the Economic Community of West African States (ECOWAS) and the West African Economic and Monetary Union (UEMOA), of the one part, and the European Union and its Member States, of the other part, (hereinafter referred to as the 'EPA') was initialled on 30 June 2014. - (3) Economic Partnership Agreements with ACP countries are necessary in order to implement the European Union's trade and development cooperation policy with the ACP countries. - (4) Article 107(3) of the EPA provides for its provisional application pending its entry into force. - (5) The EPA should be signed on behalf of the European Union and applied on a provisional basis subject to its conclusion at a later date.
+HAS ADOPTED THIS DECISION: